IAMMADHACKER/BlackArch-RepoAdding/README.md

 Thank You

-May This Script Will Make Ur Hacking Journey With Arch Based Distro....   👑👑😎😎
+May This Script Will Make Ur Hacking Journey With Arch Based Distro....
+Easy And Fast  👑👑😎😎